 Educational training in the Responsible Conduct of Research (RCR) is required for all Marywood researchers (faculty, staff, and students).
 RCR Training will meet the standards of the Public Health Service, National Science Foundation, National Institutes of Health, and other regulatory agencies.
-Required training is identified by the Director of Research and Sponsored Programs and made accessible through the Office of Research and Sponsored Programs website.
+Required training is identified by the Director of Research and Sponsored Programs and made accessible through the Research and Sponsored Programs website.

 Responsible Conduct of Research training includes instruction in the following core areas: